 SB:

 In many Eastern religious traditions, the highest goal of human evolution is called enlightenment.
 One way of defining enlightenment is that it is a condition in which one is utterly awake and in touch with reality exactly as it is.
 It is a condition in which one is no longer motivated in any way to distort reality, to preserve one`s self-image, or to support any personal bias or agenda.
-In this view, the ego is seen as a distorting mechanism, as the colored glasses that must be removed if we are to be able to see things as they are and to respond to life with true integrity.
+In this view, the ego is seen as a distorting mechanism, as the coloured glasses that must be removed if we are to be able to see things as they are and to respond to life with true integrity.

 Now, one of the central activities of the ego is the screening or distorting mechanisms by which impressions or information that contradict or challenge one`s self-image or worldview are selectively ignored or distorted.
-Do you think it is possible to reach a state where one is no longer compelled to screen anythingout to protect one`s self-image or worldview?
+Do you think it is possible to reach a state where one is no longer compelled to screen anything out to protect one`s self-image or worldview?
 Do you think it is possible to attain a condition where one has no need or motivation whatsoever to distort reality in any way and, therefore, is able to be completely in touch with reality exactly as it is?

 OK:

-I think that there are certainly degrees of freedom from distortion, and I would say that a function of the normal ego is to try to achieve enlightenment in the sense of decreased distortions and being able to see reality?both external and internal?as it is.
-But it seems to me that this is an ideal state that is reached only partially by most people and most likely not as a permanent condition, but oscillating.
+I think that there are certainly degrees of freedom from distortion, and I would say that a function of the normal ego is to try to achieve enlightenment in the sense of decreased distortions and being able to see reality—both external and internal—as it is.
+But it seems to me that this is an ideal state that is reached only partially by most people and most likely not as a permanent condition but oscillating.
 In other words, there are always unconscious needs that influence us.

 SB:

-Harvard psychiatry professor George Vaillant, in his book The Wisdom of the Ego, asserts that ego defenses are not pathological or symptoms of mental illness, but are in fact ingenious resources of the psyche for adaptation and even creativity.
+Harvard psychiatry professor George Vaillant, in his book The Wisdom of the Ego, asserts that ego defences are not pathological or symptoms of mental illness but are in fact ingenious resources of the psyche for adaptation and even creativity.
 He says, “At times we cannot bear reality.
-At such times our minds play tricks on us.
+At such times, our minds play tricks on us.
 Our minds distort inner and outer reality so that an observer might accuse us of denial, self-deception, even dishonesty. . . .
 But often such emotional and intellectual dishonesty is not only healthy but also mature and creative.”
 Do you agree that emotional and intellectual dishonesty is often not only healthy but mature and creative?
 Or do you believe that a truly healthy human being is one who is undefended?

 OK: